waimea-lscammell-300DTD/300DTD-coding-project/README.md

-# Waimea dating Sim
+# A Tf2 story

 ### Level 3 Programming Project by Luke Scammell

 This project is assessed against [AS91906](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/achievements/2019/as91906.pdf)

 ## Project Description
 The project involves the programming of a game.

-You are a new student at Waimea College and you meet some of the students your objective is to use your talking skills to attract your partner

-You will pick a response from 4 options and what you choose will change how people think of you and might affect what other peoples responses

-BRIEF PROJECT DESCRIPTION HERE

-BRIEF PROJECT DESCRIPTION HERE
+You are a new mercenary joining the tf2 cast, start off by meeting the amazing scout and get to know the other mercenaries along the way, beware what choice you choose if you choose wrong you may pay the price
 ## Source Code

 The project is written in [Kotlin](https://kotlinlang.org/) and uses [Swing](https://docs.oracle.com/javase/8/docs/technotes/guides/swing/) for the GUI, themed with [FlatLAF](https://github.com/JFormDesigner/FlatLaf) for a modern look.